 Another interesting thing about Trash 2 is that you can control the frequencies you want into distortion or tame the ones you don't want.
 On top of that, you get over 20+ sweepable filters for tons of tonal options that range from clean and warm to fat and juicy to harsh and clipping.

-What I do not like about Trash 2 is that there are lots of options to play with, just too many to count, so, if you are looking for an advance distortion plugin, then Trash 2 is the way to go, if you are looking for something simple and snappy, then I'll recommend using either Ravage or Distortion Snapin, which are both covered on this list.
+What I do not like about Trash 2 is that there are lots of options to play with, just too many to count, so, if you are looking for an advanced distortion plugin, then Trash 2 is the way to go, if you are looking for something simple and snappy, then I'll recommend using either Ravage or Distortion Snapin, which are both covered on this list.

-- Distort in ways you never dreamed with the Trash module’s 60+ distortion algorithms, perfect for transforming your sound into something never before heard
+- Distort in ways you never dreamed of with the Trash module’s 60+ distortion algorithms, perfect for transforming your sound into something never before heard

 - Design your unique distortions, from massive to mild and everything in between, with a new, customizable, multiband Waveshaper